Stephen-Seo/TurnBasedMinecraftMod/README.md

 # Building

-Simply invoke `./gradlew build` in the mod directory and after some time the finished jar will be placed in build/libs/
+Simply invoke `./gradlew build` in the mod directory and after some time the finished jar will be saved at "build/reobfShadowJar/output.jar"

 # Other notes